 1. All work must be original and previously unpublished.
 We accept simultaneous submissions, but please let us know immediately if your work is accepted elsewhere.

-2. Submit up to three poems, 30 lines maximum each, single-spaced, 12-point type.
+2. Submit one poem, 30 lines maximum, single-spaced, 12-point type.
 No identifying information should be on the poem Please submit entry as a .pdf to preserve the placement of text on the page would be best. submission via .doc and .docx files are fine.

 3. All participants agree to be subjects of press releases and media stories about their work and the foundation.

 4. Your submission is an agreement that should your entry win; you will provide either a visual, audio or live reading of your winning entry as soon as notification of your placement as a winner of the contest has posted.

 • your name

 • postal address •

 • school name and address with school principal listed

 • your submission title(s), • and a short, publishable bio of approximately 50 words.